Question: Are there any MSW programs in forensic social work?

 Campus, Hybrid, and Online MSW Programs in Forensic Social Work

-Most of the MSW programs offering a specialization or sub-specialization in forensic social work are on-campus, with students attending classes in-person.
-Currently, there are 12 schools that offer MSW programs in forensic social work, and of these 12 schools, 11 have campus-based programs, while three offer online MSW program options.
-In addition, two of the campus-based MSW programs in forensic social work offer some courses online, giving students the option to complete their degree in a hybrid format.
+While many of the MSW programs offering a specialization or sub-specialization in forensic social work are on-campus programs, more schools are offering programs that can be completed online.
+Currently, there are 17 schools that offer MSW programs in forensic social work, and of these 17 schools, 14 have campus-based programs, while eight offer online MSW program options.
+In addition, several of the campus-based MSW programs in forensic social work offer some courses online, giving students the option to complete their degree in a hybrid format.

 MSW programs are defined as online MSW programs if they employ online instruction and require two or fewer visits to campus annually.
 Online MSW programs with a specialization or sub-specialization in forensic social work may offer substantial benefits in terms of time savings and scheduling flexibility, as they do not require students to commute to campus, and classes can be taken anywhere that a student has internet access.
-Furthermore, as many online MSW programs often accept out-of-state students, individuals who do not live near one of the 11 schools that offer an on-campus program have the option of pursuing their desired specialization without having to relocate.
+Furthermore, as many online MSW programs often accept out-of-state students, individuals who do not live near one of the 17 schools that offer an on-campus program have the option of pursuing their desired specialization without having to relocate.
+At present, the seven universities that offer online MSW programs with a specialization or track in Forensic Social Work include:

 Online MSW programs utilize two instructional modes: asynchronous and synchronous instruction.
 Asynchronous instruction encompasses all course components and assignments that students can view or complete on their own time (as long as they abide by assignment deadlines).
 Synchronous instruction, sometimes referred to as “live” online instruction, is all online course content, lectures, discussions, assignments, and exams that require students to attend a session in real-time (often using a computer camera so they can see peers and instructors).
 Asynchronous instruction is the most flexible type of online instruction, while synchronous instruction offers the benefit of approximating in-person interactions with course faculty and peers.
 For more information about asynchronous vs. synchronous instruction, please refer to our FAQ on Instruction Methods for Online MSW programs.